 Self-help group for mothers with disabled children

-- Training the mothers in income generating measures
+- Training of mothers in income-generating activities

 Area: 241.040 km²

 Duration: since January 2016